tbmiller-astro/imcascade/docs/source/intro.rst

 Quickstart Guide
 ================

-``imcascade`` is a non-parametric framework for fitting objects in astronomical images.
-This is accomplished by modelling the objects a series of Gaussians.
-For full details please read our paper here: ``Put ArXiv link here``.
+``imcascade`` is a method to fit sources in astronomical images.
+This is accomplished by modelling the objects using multi-Gaussian expansion which models the galaxy as a mixture of Gaussians.
+For full details please read our paper here: `here <https://arxiv.org/abs/2109.13262>`_.

 What follows is a (very) brief introduction to the basic usage of ``imcascade``, please read the users guide for a more in depth discussion